-This year the Feast of Tabernacles/ Sukkot begins September 30 (at sundown) – October 7, 2012
+This year the Feast of Tabernacles/ Sukkot begins at sundown, Wednesday, October 8

 The Bible instruction just says “Build a sukkah (or booth).”
 Rabbis have added details about size, materials, location, etc. You only need to follow the Bible instructions.

 You can use any scrap lumber you have available, pitch your tent, or use old sheets to create an adventure for your children (attach tarps with bungee cords to your deck or swing set).

 One family had sick children and made a booth out of old sheets in their living room.
 Meals were eaten in it and they occasionally spent the night.
 The importance of this and each holiday is making a memory – not getting hung up on customs.

 Building and decorating a sukkah is a fun family project.
 Jim Gerrish, with Bridges for Peace in Jerusalem, describes one plan for building a sukkah:

 Actually it is not such a difficult job.
 You will need to start planning early though, in order to begin your construction as quickly as possible after Yom Kippur, the Day of Atonement.
 In Israel some devout Jews begin construction as soon as the sun is down on Yom Kippur, four days before the Feast of Tabernacles starts.